 Notes on the Geography of China: Beijing: Eunuch Tombs

 What's the most interesting thing to see in Beijing?
-Silly question--what's your favorite color? what's your favorite number?--but one unusual candidate is Tianyi Mu, a relic of Beijing's once much more extensive eunuch cemeteries.
+Silly question--what's your favorite color? favorite number?--but one unusual candidate is Tianyi Mu, a relic of Beijing's once much more extensive eunuch cemeteries.
 The tombs here are exceedingly derivative--shamelessly imitative miniatures of the imperial tombs.
-Still, they're ignored, which makes them feel like graveyards, instead of monuments on the tourist circuit.
+Still, they're ignored, which makes them feel like graveyards, instead of must-sees on the tourist circuit.

 Tianyi Mu was established in 1600.
 It's 12 miles straight west from Tian'anmen.
 Shortly after the road finally bends right to avoid a steel mill, you'll want to take a right turn.
 The cemetery will soon be on your left, at the toe of a very modest hill.
 At the entrance, there's a budget version of a monumental column or huabiao.

-The main entrance, on a path heading north, is a linteled star gate (lingxingmen, more popularly called a Dragon and Phoenix Gate (longfengmen), intended in either case to bar malevolent spirits.
+The main entrance, on a path heading north, is a linteled star gate (lingxingmen, more popularly called a Dragon and Phoenix Gate (longfengmen).
+It bars malevolent spirits.

 A second gate.